chrisnumber49/GrapgQL-React-RickandMorty/README.md

 This was my first side project of learning GraphQL with Apollo Client and React.
 In this project, I built an interface to list all characters in Rick and Morty and let users check character's appearance episodes in the show.
 I started this project by using the command `create-react-app` to create the boilerplate, then several additional library `Bootstrap`, `react-router-dom`, `GraphQL` and `Apollo Client` were installed during the development in this project.

 The technologies implemented in this project include React, React Router, Bootstrap, GraphQL, and a significant amount of VanillaJS, JSX, and CSS.
-Through this side project, I learned about the basic concept of...
+Through this side project, I learned about the basic concept of GraphQL, what's the difference between GraphQL and REST API, and lastly the GraphQL Hooks useQuery and useLazyQuery.